Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 ### Data Collection

 Three invocations of the Apache control binary per run, all of which only read: `-M` for the loaded modules, `-S` for the resolved runtime settings (server root, document root, process ID file, mutex mechanisms and directories, user and group with their numeric ids), and `-t -D DUMP_INCLUDES` for the list of configuration files.
-The paths that come out of these are then inspected with `stat`. `UID_MIN` is read from `/etc/login.defs`, and the running worker processes are enumerated via `psutil`.
+The paths that come out of these are then inspected with `stat`. `UID_MIN` is read from `/etc/login.defs`, and the running worker processes are enumerated via `psutil`. `sudo -l -U` says whether the worker account can take its privileges back.
 The core dump directory, the scoreboard file and the four request limits are the values the runtime dump does not resolve; they are read from the configuration files the server itself named.
 Nothing is stored between runs.

 The binary is probed automatically: `httpd` first, which covers the Red Hat and SUSE families, then `apachectl`, which is the entry point on Debian and Ubuntu because `apache2` refuses to parse its own configuration without the variables from `/etc/apache2/envvars`.
 Use `--command` to point at a binary in a non-standard location.